robot131/robot131.github.io/publications/number-6.md

 # Experimental Setup

-The experimental setup of our singleshot LMI system is illustrated in Fig. 1(a).
+The experimental setup of our single-shot LMI system is illustrated in Fig. 1(a).
 The process of light wave transmission can be summerized as following steps:
-+ A fiber laser with a wavelength of 532 nm is expanded by a collimated lens and then shaped by an aperture to generate plane wave illumination.
+1. A fiber laser with a wavelength of 532 nm is expanded by a collimated lens and then shaped by an aperture to generate plane wave illumination.
-+ The incident wave loads on the sample, the transmitted wavefront of the sample is modulated by a binary amplitude mask
+2. The incident wave loads on the sample, the transmitted wavefront of the sample is modulated by a binary amplitude mask
-+ The intensity image is then recorded by a bare sensor chip (Sony, IMX206, pixel: 1.34 \\(\mu m\\) ), in which the sample-to-mask distance and the mask-to-sensor distance are denoted as \\(Z_1\\) and \\(Z_2\\), respectively.
+3. The intensity image is then recorded by a bare sensor chip (Sony, IMX206, pixel: 1.34 \\(\mu m\\) ), in which the sample-to-mask distance and the mask-to-sensor distance are denoted as \\(Z_1\\) and \\(Z_2\\), respectively.

 <div align=center><img src="/publications/imgs/eSCPR_results/eSCPR_experimental.png" width=500></div>